 There are many reasons why you might want to make DIY eco-friendly cleaners.
-It could be because you want to avoid harmful chemicals found in your typical brand from the grocery store, or you want to avoid the plastic packaging.
+It could be because you want to avoid harmful chemicals found in your typical brand from the grocery store or to avoid plastic packaging.
 Or, perhaps it’s to save you some money, or you just ran out of your regular stuff and you don’t have time to run out to the store.

-Whatever the reason, it’s very easy to make cleaners, and you don’t have to be a crafty Martha Stewart type either.
+Whatever the reason, it’s easy to make DIY Eco-Friendly Cleaners, and you don’t have to be a crafty Martha Stewart type either.
 Most of the ingredients are probably already found around at home, in either your kitchen or from your medicine cabinet.

 There are many ways to make DIY eco-friendly cleaners.
 I picked these because they have simple ingredients most people would have on hand, and they work.